stakater/IngressMonitorController/docs/betterstack-configuration.md

 owner.
 Monitors alert out of the box; a policy is how you route them somewhere else.

+**Escalation policies are a paid feature.** On a free account, creating one returns `403 Cannot create escalation policy.
+Please upgrade your account`, so `alertContacts` and `policyID` have nothing to point at.
+The per-monitor `email`, `sms`, `call` and `push` booleans work on every plan and are the way to vary alerting there.
+Slack, when connected, is configured account-wide in Better Stack rather than per monitor — it applies to everything this controller creates.

 ## Configuration

 Per-monitor settings go under `betterStackConfig` on an `EndpointMonitor`: